-The QuickGuide is meant to provide the Clark University community with an easy-to-access reference tool for the preparation of proposals.
+The Proposal Development Guide is meant to provide the Clark University community with an easy-to-access reference tool for the preparation of proposals.

 The central dogma of grantsmanship is that a good proposal begins with a good idea.
 At the same time, the axiom that “the best writing can’t turn a bad idea into a good grant proposal, but bad writing can turn a good idea into an unfunded proposal,” also holds.